Isaugum/pkmn-teambuilder/README.md

 So far, it only allows to search by a combination of types/abilities/moveset - but also modifying and exporting pokemon.

 TO DO:
-- NODEJS REGISTER ROUTE; DO NOT INSERT IF USERNAME EXISTS!!!!!
 - Implement server-side WAF
-- login authentication

 - change search queries so that data is send in body not query
 - allow users to save pokemon/build and save teams